-As mentioned, you must ask your vet before you feed your cat grapes or any food.
+As mentioned, you must ask your vet before you feed your cat grapes or any human food.
 They can give you more specific advice.
 Once you get the okay, you can try giving your cat a taste of a grape.

 As with all human foods, if your cat shows any interest in eating grapes, make sure you only ever serve them in moderation.
 Always be sure that the grapes have been properly washed to ensure no potentially poisonous pesticides or fertilizers remain on the fruit.

 Also, do not feed your cat grapes with seeds in them.
-The seed could become a choking hazard.
+The seeds could become a choking hazard.
 So cut up the grapes and remove the seeds if your feline seems to be in the mood to snack on some grapes.